 - Whisk in the hot stock, stirring constantly.
 Bring this to a simmer.

 - To finish the soup, whisk together the egg yolks and cream.
 Temper the mixture by ladling a little soup into it with one hand, while you whisk the egg-cream mix with the other.
 Repeat this three times.
 (You are doing this to prevent the eggs from scrambling) Now start whisking the soup.
 Pour the hot egg-cream-soup mixture into the pot with the soup, whisking all the way.
+Add the final tablespoon of butter.
 Let this cook — below a simmer — for 5 minutes.
 Do not let it boil or the soup will break.
 Serve at once.